peterdoane/beets/README.md

 ## What web APIs did it use?

-The drum sounds
-are samples played via the Web Audio API.
+The drum samples played via the Web Audio API.

 ## What technologies did it use?